80th Air Assault Brigade (Ukraine): 80th Airmobile Brigade

 On 25 November 2013, the regiment became the 80th Airmobile Brigade.
-In the spring of 2014, after the Annexation of Crimea by the Russian Federation, the brigade covered the Ukraine–Russia border in Poltava and Sumy Oblasts.
+In the spring of 2014, after the annexation of Crimea by the Russian Federation, the brigade covered the Ukraine–Russia border in Poltava and Sumy Oblasts.
 Between 7–8 April 2014, the brigade relocated to defend the Luhansk Airport.
 The brigade defended the airport until September, when a Russian attack forced them to retreat.
 The brigade fought in the battle for Shchastia in June 2014.
 During a night battle on 17–18 June, 11 personnel from the brigade and the 128th Mountain Brigade were killed.
-On 1 August, the brigade ambushed a separatist column moving from Sukhodolska to Luhansk, destroying seven tanks, five armored vehicles, 3 BM-21 Grad MLRS, seven cars with ammunition and killing 120–150 separatists.
+On 1 August, the brigade ambushed a separatist column moving from Sukhodilsk to Luhansk, destroying seven tanks, five armored vehicles, 3 BM-21 Grad MLRS, seven cars with ammunition and killing 120–150 separatists.
 On 5 September, personnel from the brigade and the Aidar Battalion were ambushed between Luhansk and Metalist at Vesela Hora.
 40 bodies of men from both units were returned by the separatists after negotiations.
 28 unidentified bodies were buried at Starobilsk on 2 October.
 On the night of 13–14 October, the brigade reconnaissance group repulsed attacks by the separatist Don Battalion, which was attempting to penetrate Ukrainian territory at the 32nd Checkpoint.
 On 28 October, seven brigade personnel were released from captivity by the separatists.

 The brigade's 3rd Battalion fought in the Second Battle of Donetsk Airport in January 2015.
 The unit became known as the "Cyborgs" along with other Ukrainian units defending Donetsk Airport.
 Along with the 90th Separate Airborne Battalion of the 81st Airmobile Brigade, the unit was forced to retreat from the new airport terminal, reportedly under heavy artillery fire and chemical attack.
 Over 50 soldiers from both units died in the fighting between 19 and 21 January.
 After the Ukrainian withdrawal from the airport on 21 January, at least 15 soldiers from the brigade were captured by the separatists.
 Several of the soldiers were subjected to frequent beatings.

 Since at least May 2015, the brigade has been equipped with 28 M1114 Up-Armored Humvees.